How Aiming.Pro Works

 The final part is skill integration.
 Taking the specific skills you have been working on and reintegrating them back into a multi-disciplinary environment.
 That is – putting it all together.
 Aiming.Pro offers a highlight challenging skill tests section to really test you to your limits

 Core Aiming Skills vs .
 Game Specific Skills

 Developing your core skills is the most important part of improving your aim but it is not wholly sufficient unless complimented by game specific training.
 Some examples of areas that require game specific training:

 - The AK-47 recoil pattern in Counter Strike: Global Offensive

 - Pharah’s rocket launcher projectile travel speed and fall-off rate in Overwatch

 - Fortnite’s bullet spread and sniper zoom sensitivity

 We are very confident that you will see quick and steady improvement by spending some time with Aiming.Pro.
-We would love to hear how you are getting on as well as feedback and feature suggestions so please head over to the forums and let us know.
+We would love to hear how you are getting on as well as feedback and feature suggestions so please head over to the Discord channel and let us know.